whisthq/whist/mandelboxes/README.md

 ### Running Local Images

-Before you can run mandelbox images (local or remote), make sure you have the host service running in a separate terminal with `cd ../host-service && make run`.
+Before you can run mandelbox images (local or remote), make sure you have the host service running in a separate terminal with `cd ../backend/services && make run_host_service`.

 Once an image with tag `current-build` has been built locally via `build_mandelbox_images.sh`, it may be run locally by calling: